-- C15.1 Where an employee who had been placed in an on-call or close-call situation under clause C13 or clause C14 is recalled to duty, the employee must, other than in exceptional circumstances, be given a genuine opportunity for having 8 continuous hours rest in the 24 hour period where there is a recall to duty. - C15.2 In addition to the 8 hours rest relief, the employee must be allowed reasonable time to travel to and from the employee's place of work. - C15.3 In exceptional circumstances, if an employee is required by the head of service to resume or continue ordinary work time without having the rest relief as set out in subclause C15.1, plus reasonable travel time, both the following apply: - C15.3.1 The employee must be paid an additional single time at the employee's ordinary hourly rate of pay until the employee is released from duty for that period. - C15.3.2 The employee is then entitled to be absent until the employee has had 8 consecutive hours off duty plus reasonable travel time, without loss of pay for any ordinary working time occurring during that absence. - C15.4 There is a need for appropriate roster management processes to enable the effective implementation of subclause C15.1.
+- C15.1 Where an employee who had been placed in an on-call or close-call situation under clause C13 or clause C14 is recalled to duty, the employee, other than in exceptional circumstances, is entitled to be absent from duty, without loss of pay until they have, from the time they cesased duty, been off duty for a continuous period of eight hours. - C15.2 In addition to the 8 hours rest relief, the employee must be allowed reasonable time to travel to and from the employee's place of work. - C15.3 In exceptional circumstances, if an employee is required by the head of service to resume or continue ordinary work time without having the rest relief as set out in subclause C15.1, plus reasonable travel time, both the following apply: - C15.3.1 The employee must be paid an additional single time at the employee's ordinary hourly rate of pay until the employee is released from duty for that period. - C15.3.2 The employee is then entitled to be absent until the employee has had 8 consecutive hours off duty plus reasonable travel time, without loss of pay for any ordinary working time occurring during that absence. - C15.4 Irrespective of any entitlement an employee may or may not have under this clause, an employee should not be required to resume duty or continue duty particularly where, if due to work already performed, the employee is fatigued such that they may be unable to function in an effective, efficient and safe manner.
+No loss of pay will occur as a consequence of any rostered duty not performed as a result of this clause. - C15.5 There is a need for appropriate roster management processes to enable the effective implementation of subclause C15.1.